 Why Should I Invest in (Potentially Expensive) Sunglasses?

-You worry about your skin being damaged by UV rays, and your eyes are no different.
-UV exposure has been linked to many eye conditions, including cataracts, macular degeneration, and even eye-related cancers.
-For those who spend extended hours outdoors, additional protection against high-energy visible light (aka HEV light or blue light) is recommended by an ever-increasing body of evidence.
-Even if you're just stepping out into the backyard with the dog, a blast of bright light can be painful and potentially eye-damaging.
+UV rays damage your eyes as well as your skin.
+UV exposure can cause cataracts, macular degeneration, and even eye-related cancers.
+An ever-increasing body of evidence implies we should all protect our eyes better.
+This is especially true for those who spend extended hours outdoors, additional protection against high-energy visible light (aka HEV light or blue light).
+Even if you're stepping out into the backyard with the dog, a blast of bright light can be painful and potentially eye-damaging.
 Reflected light off surfaces like water and snow, pavement, and other objects compound the amount of light your eyes are trying to cope with, making polarized lenses ideal for blocking out this unwanted additional glare.
 With all the reasons to wear sunglasses quite literally staring you in the face, let's go through how to decide which sunglasses are right for you.

 Sunglasses do far more than just look good - they're an important part of protecting yourself from the damaging effects of UV rays.